Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the Hall County Probate Court issues an Order to Apprehend, the Hall County Sheriff’s Office Warrant Division will handle this type of order.
 For more information call the Warrant Division at 770-531-6907.

-When there is a sale, it is held on the walkway in front of the Hall County Courthouse, 225 Green Street, Gainesville Georgia.
-The legal hours of sale are from 10 a.m. to 4 p.m.
+When there is a sale, it is held in the Commission Meeting Room on the 2nd floor of the Hall County Government Center, located at 2875 Browns Bridge Road, Gainesville.
 Sometimes a sale is held at a different location.
 If there is a different location, the complete address of the location where the sale will occur will be listed in the ad.

 Unlike many retail stores, you can not return anything purchased at a Sheriff's Sale.
 Therefore all sales are final.
 You must pay with either cash or a cashier's check (official bank check).
 Unless you present a State of Georgia Sales Tax Exemption form at the time you make a purchase, you will be charged sales tax on all personal products.
 Sales tax on vehicles is based on where the purchaser lives, not the county where the vehicle is sold.
 There is no sales tax on real property (real estate).